Politics of Costa Rica: Institutional oversight

 A Comptroller General, Procurator General, and an Ombudsman oversee the government and operate autonomously.
 These institutions have the right to scrutinize, investigate and prosecute government contracts.
 In addition, they may impose procedural requirements on most political and governmental agencies.
 The actions of politicians and political parties are frequently researched by these institutions.

 Elections

 On the national level, the president, two vice-presidents and a legislature are elected for a four-year term.
 The Legislative Assembly has 57 members, elected by proportional representation in each of the country's seven provinces.

 The electoral process is supervised by an independent Supreme Electoral Tribunal (TSE for its Spanish initials).
 The TSE is a commission of three principal magistrates and six alternates selected by the Supreme Court of Justice of Costa Rica.
 All elections are conducted by a secret ballot at local polling stations.
+Voting is mandatory for registered citizens under Article 93 of the Constitution of Costa Rica, but this is not enforced.

 On election days, political parties often organize caravans and marches to get supporters to polling stations.
 In many areas, voting takes on a festive atmosphere with supporters of each party wearing traditional colors and decorating their cars, houses, and livestock with colored ribbons.
 Because the day of elections is a national holiday, most people have the day off.